mbadamve/mbadamve/README.md

 - 📫 How to reach me: [Gmail](mailto:maheshbadam945@gmail.com) or DM on [LinkedIn](linkedin.com/in/mahesh-badam)
 - 😄 Pronouns: He/His/Him

-I encourage my data science community in forking, adding star to their repos.
+I encourage my data science community in forking, adding star to their repos that I find interesting.
 I suppose if you like my work, you will too :wink: